haniluvr/davids-wood-furniture/README.md

 **Trust Certificate in Browser**
 1. Close all browser windows completely
 2. Open browser and visit `https://davidswood.test:8443`
-3. You should see the green lock 🔒
+3. You should see the green lock icon
 4. If still showing "Not secure":
    - Press `Ctrl+Shift+Delete` → Clear cached images and cookies
    - Restart browser